codatio/codat-docs/docs/assess/reports/enhanced-financials-revised/categorize-accounts.md

 ---
-title: "Categorize accounts for eCommerce lenders"
+title: "Categorize accounts in Portal"
-description: "Learn how to view and change automatically proposed categories focused on eCommerce lender requirements"
+description: "Learn how to view and change automatically proposed categories for enhancedbalance sheet and profit and loss statements"
 createdAt: "2023-01-27T10:32:29.917Z"
 updatedAt: "2023-01-27T16:35:29.376Z"
 ---
-:::caution Account category versions
+:::caution Account categorization versions - latest

-The categories outlined here will not be returned by the older [Enhanced Balance Sheet](/assess/reports/enhanced-financials/balance-sheet) and [Enhanced Profit and Loss](/assess/reports/enhanced-financials/profit-and-loss) endpoints.
-They use an [older version](https://docs.codat.io/docs/assess-categories) of the account category taxonomy.
+There are two account categorization versions currently available in the Codat Portal.

+_Version 2_ supports our legacy [Enhanced Financials](/assess/reports/enhanced-financials-legacy/financials) endpoints.
+Refer to legacy [categorization instructions](/assess/portal/categorization-of-accounts) if you are still calling these endpoints.

+_Version 3_ is a revised version of account categories that should be used going forward.
+It supports our new [Enhanced Financials](/assess/reports/enhanced-financials-revised/financials) endpoints.
+Continue reading to learn how to categorize the accounts using _Version 3_.
 :::

-With Enhanced Financials for eCommerce Lenders, Codat automatically suggests a category for each account that appears in the enhanced Profit and Loss and Balance Sheet.
+With Enhanced Financials, Codat automatically suggests a category for each account that appears in the enhanced Profit and Loss and Balance Sheet.

 If you disagree with the suggested category, you can change it to a more suitable one.
 This only impacts the category field in Assess and does not lead to any changes in the underlying accounting platform.